 In Figure 6 we examine the diurnal and vertical variation of NRB (not cloud-filtered, Figure 6(a)) and aerosol extinction (cloud-filtered, Figure 6(b)) measured by the MPL at One Tree Island.
-Figure 6(a) confirms that the highest NRB values are predominantly below 1.5 km altitude.
+Figure 6(a) confirms that the highest NRB values are predominantly below 1.5 km altitude and mostly at or below the boundary layer height.
 NRB at low altitude is slightly higher during the daytime than overnight.
 After 3 pm local time, NRB enhancements are observed in the free troposphere, growing in altitude from around 6 km to 8 km as the afternoon progresses.
 This is likely due to the afternoon convective development of free tropospheric clouds.
 Aerosol extinction is higher and more variable in the daytime (mean 0.018 ± 0.035 km-1 between 8 am and 6 pm) than at night (mean 0.011 ± 0.015 km-1 otherwise), which may indicate that evaporative, temperature-driven or photolytic processes are responsible for aerosol formation.
 Higher aerosol extinction in the daytime may also be driving the slightly higher daytime NRB.
-Mean daytime aerosol extinction vertical profiles reveal that aerosol layers with extinction > 0.05 km-1 often extend beyond 2 km altitude.
-The vertical extent of high aerosol extinction levels grows throughout the morning, before decreasing again in the afternoon.
-Ryan et al. (2024) found that the planetary boundary layer height measured using MPL backscatter, and drone-based temperature measurements, showed very little diurnal variation.
+Mean daytime aerosol extinction vertical profiles reveal that aerosol layers with extinction > 0.05 km-1 and even > 0.15 km-1 often extend beyond 2 km altitude.
+The vertical extent and magnitude of high aerosol extinction levels is greatest throughout the morning, before decreasing again in the afternoon.
+Ryan et al. (2024) found that the planetary boundary layer height measured using MPL backscatter, and drone-based temperature measurements, showed very little diurnal variation (also shown in Figure 6(a)).
 That paper showed that the boundary layer height was typically around 800 m altitude in the middle of the day, suggesting that the aerosol layers detected up to 2 km were extending beyond the boundary layer.
-(Braga et al., 2025)Above 4 km altitude, the NRB profiles are noisier than the aerosol extinction profiles.
-Because the NRB includes cloud layers, this result indicates that elevated cloud layers are more common than elevated aerosol layers.
+The elevated aerosol extinction above the boundary layer in the GBR environment is most likely transported from further afield or from evaporation from cloud tops (Braga et al., 2025).

-The diurnal mean maximum aerosol extinction measured by the MAX-DOAS (Figure 6(c)) occurs in elevated layers that grow from 1 km altitude in the early morning to around 2 km altitude in the middle of the day.
-The extinction layer decreases in altitude again through the afternoon, suggesting the presence of aerosol layers above the boundary layer in the middle of the day based on boundary layer height measurements in Ryan et al. (2024).
-Raw aerosol extinction results from the MPL and MAX-DOAS agree that the maximum extinction occurs in elevated layers between 0.5 and 2 km altitude, and that temporally, the highest aerosol extinction occurs in the middle of the day.
-Reported aerosol extinction is close to zero above 2 km altitude, however the MAX-DOAS averaging kernels indicate very low sensitivity in the upper retrieval layers (e.g. Figure 3(e)).
-The mean MAX-DOAS aerosol extinction in the lowest 3 km is 0.039 ± 0.076 km-1.
-Note that the while the magnitude of the MAX-DOAS and MPL aerosol extinction values appear similar, they are not directly quantitatively comparable because the MAX-DOAS measures extinction at 360 nm, the MPL at 532 nm.
+The diurnal mean maximum aerosol extinction measured by the MAX-DOAS (Figure 6(c)) occurs in elevated layers between 0 and 2 km altitude in the morning and around 0-1 km altitude in the afternoon.
+This is consistent with the presence of aerosol layers above the boundary layer in the morning shown in the MPL aerosol extinction plot.
+MAX-DOAS aerosol extinction is close to zero above 3 km altitude, however the MAX-DOAS averaging kernels indicate very low sensitivity in the upper retrieval layers (e.g. Figure 3(e)).
+The mean MAX-DOAS aerosol extinction in the lowest 3 km is 0.038 ± 0.079 km-1.
+Note that the while the magnitude of the MAX-DOAS and MPL aerosol extinction values appear similar, they are not directly quantitatively comparable because the MAX-DOAS extinction reported here is at 360 nm, the MPL at 532 nm.